bstrock/playground_finder_api/README.md

 The API is currently live and deployed via Heroku.

+All database and API operations are fully asyncronous.

 CONTENTS:

 /api:  contains the api source code.  uses PostGIS to process spatial queries.